mandysGit/LS/backend/RB101-RB109/study-sessions/problem-solving-template.md

 #### Algorithm - Pseudocode

+6. Rewrite your instructions into pseudocode
+   - Explain **how** you are going to implement your algorithm.
+   - Example, "Use String#chars to return an array of characters in the String.
+Then use Array#each to iterate over each string character of the Array..."
-6. Rewrite your instructions into pseudocode, you can name library methods/functions and syntax specific stuff here
+   - you can name library methods/functions and syntax specific stuff